cyberbiont/vscode-profiles/README.md

 Vscode-profiles was designed with integration with 2 popular extension for settings management: `settings-cycler` and `settings-sync` in mind.

-This allows you to bind any VS Code settings to your profile, so that after switching profile you get fully customized environment.
+This allows you to bind any VS Code settings to your profile, so that after switching the profile on you get fully customized environment.
 This also allows you to assign to each profile a dedicated Github gist, and save your extensions set and settings there with the help of `settings-sync` extension.

 Example: in your global `settings.json` create a setting in `settings cycler` format, with id, that corresponds to your profile name.